-Overseeding and/or construction of free-draining fine & medium-turf areas exposed to saline conditions.
+Overseeding and construction of free-draining medium- fine turf areas exposed to saline conditions.

 FEATURES & BENEFITS:

-SHORELINE is an innovative blend of slender creeping red fescue cultivars; the name SHORELINE is derived from the Latin litoralis, the species name for slender creepers.
-The mix contains two top-10 ranked varieties: Viktorka and Barpearl.
+The name SHORELINE is derived from the Latin litoralis, the species name for slender creepers.
+The mix contains three top-11 ranked varieties*: Barcrown, Viktorka and Barpearl.

-The mix provides superior salt tolerance for fescue dominant golf greens on links and seaside golf courses exposed to salt spray and salt-laden winds.
-It is suitable for the construction and overseeding of all areas of free-draining turf exposed to salt.
+Providing a superior salt tolerance for fescue dominant golf greens on links and seaside golf courses exposed to salt spray and salt-laden winds, it is suitable for the construction and overseeding of all areas of free-draining turf exposed to salt.

 The grass plant’s response to salt stress can vary significantly during its life cycle.
 The plant’s capabilities at different stages, from germination to established sward must therefore be tested to realise any practical solutions for a dedicated grass seed mix.

-Tests on established grass plants are carried out in two distinct environments, in a glasshouse grown in rootzone and secondly in field trial sites in native soils and imported rootzones in locations naturally exposed to salt stress.
-Slender creeping red fescue again generally demonstrates superior salt tolerance in comparison with Chewings fescues.
+Testing on established grass plants has been carried out in two distinct environments; in a glasshouse grown in rootzone and secondly in field trial sites in native soils and imported rootzones from locations naturally exposed to salt stress.
+Slender creeping red fescue generally demonstrates superior salt tolerance in comparison with Chewings fescues.
 (See pictures below).

 Pictures 1 & 2: Glasshouse salt tolerance trial on three month old established plants at Barenbrug Research.
 Chewings fescue (left) versus slender creeping red fescue (right) at 30,000ppm salt water irrigation over a period of three months.